nineteendo/jsonyx/docs/source/get-started.rst

 Decoding JSON
 ^^^^^^^^^^^^^

+Loading from a string:

 >>> import jsonyx as json
 >>> json.loads('{"foo": ["bar", null, 1.0, 2]}')
 {'foo': ['bar', None, 1.0, 2]}
 >>> json.loads(r'"\"foo\bar"')
 '"foo\x08ar'

+Reading from an open file:

+>>> import jsonyx as json
 >>> from io import StringIO
 >>> io = StringIO('["streaming API"]')
 >>> json.load(io)
 ['streaming API']

+Reading from a file:

+>>> import jsonyx as json
 >>> from pathlib import Path
 >>> from tempfile import TemporaryDirectory
 >>> with TemporaryDirectory() as tmpdir: